drewfurgiuele/Import-RegisteredServers/README.md

 # Import-RegisteredServers

-Did you want to copy all your currently registered servers in SQL Server Management Studio over to SQL Operations Studio?
+Did you want to copy all your currently registered servers in SQL Server Management Studio over to Azure Data Studio?
 Me too.
 This function will do just that.

 If you want to read more about how the script was constructed or to see a demo, visit: http://www.port1433.com